quochung-cyou/FundFlow/README.md

 ## 🌐 Overview

-Fund Flow Style is a responsive web application designed to simplify shared expense management.
+Để Tui Trả Style is a responsive web application designed to simplify shared expense management.
 It enables users to create funds for different groups, add members, track transactions, and automatically calculate balances with support for Vietnamese language processing.

 The application solves the common problem of tracking "who owes who" in shared expenses scenarios, with particular optimization for Vietnamese language patterns when describing expense splits.